2022 FIFA World Cup qualification (UEFA): Seeding

 The draw for the first round (group stage) was held in Zürich, Switzerland, on 7 December 2020, 18:00 CET (UTC+1).
 However, due to the COVID-19 pandemic, the draw occurred as a virtual event without any representatives of member associations present.
 It was originally planned to be held on 29 November 2020.
 On 18 June 2020, the UEFA Executive Committee approved the draw regulations for the qualifying group stage.
 The draw was presented by Spanish journalist Cristina Gullón and conducted by FIFA's acting director of competitions, Jaime Yarza.
 He was assisted by former footballers Daniele De Rossi and Rafael van der Vaart, who drew the balls from the pots.

 The 55 teams were seeded into six pots based on the November 2020 FIFA World Rankings, after the conclusion of the league phase of the 2020–21 UEFA Nations League.
 Pots 1 to 5 contained ten teams, while Pot 6 contained five teams.
 The teams were drawn into ten groups: five groups of five teams (Groups A–E) and five groups of six teams (Groups F–J).
-The draw started with Pot 1 and completed with Pot 6, from where a team was drawn and assigned to the first available group in alphabetical order.
+The draw started with Pot 1 and was completed with Pot 6, from where a team was drawn and assigned to the first available group in alphabetical order.
 Therefore, each six-team group contains one team from each of the six pots, while each five-team group contains one team from each of the first five pots.

 The following restrictions were applied with computer assistance: